A short history of World MS Day

 The 2019 theme was visibility and the campaign was called My Invisible MS (#MyInvisibleMS).
 The My Invisible MS campaign put MS in the spotlight and raised awareness of the invisible symptoms of MS and the unseen impact of MS on quality of life.

 In 2020 there 1377 Activities were recorded across 109 Counties.
-That’s incredible!
-We cannot wait to make 2021 another year to remember.
+In 2021, World MS Day was celebrated across 117 countries – that’s incredible!
+We cannot wait to make 2022 another year to remember.
 Click here to learn how you can take part this year.